 Toolslify is designed around a simple principle: inputs should be processed to deliver a result, not stored as a hidden product asset.
 This page explains how the current platform handles information, browser storage, and security behavior.

-Toolslify processes the text, files, and transcript content that you submit to the tool you are actively using.
+Toolslify processes the text and values that you submit to the tool you are actively using.
 The request is handled in memory for the purpose of generating the result you asked for.

 Toolslify does not persist tool inputs or outputs on the server after the request is completed.
-The current platform is intentionally designed to avoid long-term request storage in the core workflow.
+The current platform is designed to avoid long-term request storage for core tools.

 Theme preference, language preference, and recent history are stored in your browser so the product can feel fast and familiar when you come back.
 That data stays on the device unless you clear browser storage.